ethandgoodhart/ESCMapper/README.md

 # ESCMapper
 Maps The ~ Key to ESC on MacOS

-First, download the zip and open
+First, download the repository
-To install, simply double click the installtweak file and then grant permission in Securit & Privacy in System Preferences
+And to install, simply double click the installtweak file and then click 'Open Anyway' in the Security & Privacy tab in System Preferences